rrthomas/moh/README.md

 a2x mother_of_hydrogen.txt
 ```

+## EBUB

+To make an EPUB, you will also `xsltproc` and `epubcheck`.

-To build an EPUB, use:
+To build an EPUB, use the following command:

 ```
 a2x -f epub mother_of_hydrogen.txt